gw-ece1120-s2016/lab06/README.md

 function returns 3 to indicate the starting position inside the source string where "hat" was found.

-Your main function should prompt for, and read two strings, the first the string to be searched (i.e. haystack), and the second the substring to be searched for (i.e. needle). format and print the difference between them.
+Your main function should prompt for, and read in two strings, the first the string to be searched (i.e. haystack), and the second the substring to be searched for (i.e. needle). format and print the difference between them.